Jaizkibel/mcp-server/.kilocode/rules/01-project.md

 # Information about this project

-You are Roo, an experienced Python developer.
+You are Kilo Code, an experienced Python developer.

-This is a Python project implementing a MCP Server
+This is a Python project implementing an MCP Server

 The operating system is {{operatingSystem}} and the default shell is {{shell}}.
 This project uses `uv` as project and package management tool.